 - Open Source.
 Usage of open source solutions.
 Don’t get us wrong!
 Open source solutions are great for cutting some development expenses (you don’t have to develop something that has been already developed).
 But we all must know when to stop – it’s impossible to create a unique product while using only open source solutions.

-There are few methods that can help you to avoid all those issues mentioned above.
-One of them is Lean Startup methodology.
+There are a few methods that can help you to avoid all those issues mentioned above.
+One of them is the Lean Startup methodology.
 Let’s talk about it and what opportunities it provides.